MENTAL HEALTH CLINICIANS

 With respect to suicide, the suicide rate among AA/PI populations is highest among the elderly and the young, in contrast to the overall U.S. population, where suicide peaks in middle-aged adults.
 The suicide rate among AA/PI young adults has also been on the rise, according to recent CDC data (SPRC, 2020; SAMHSA, 2018).

-The World Health Organization and Each Mind Matters: California’s Mental Health Movement have highlighted educational resources and outreach materials about suicide in Bengali, Chinese, Hmong, Khmer, Korean, Lao, Mien, Tagalog, Vietnamese, and Japanese, which you can share with your patients.
+The World Health Organization and Each Mind Matters: California’s Mental Health Movement have highlighted educational resources and outreach materials about suicide in Bengali, Chinese, Hmong, Khmer, Korean, Lao, Mien, Tagalog, Vietnamese, and Japanese, which can be shared with patients.

 Black/African American Populations: Black/African American communities make up about 13% of the U.S. population.
 Only one-third of Black/African American individuals who are in need of mental health care receive it.
 They are less likely to be offered evidence-based medicines, psychotherapy, and other outpatient services compared to the general population.
 Black/African American individuals with psychotic disorders (e.g., schizophrenia, bipolar disorder) are also more likely to be incarcerated than those with these conditions in other racial and ethnic groups (APA, 2020).
 In addition to stigma and structural racism, other barriers to treatment in Black/African American communities include lack of culturally-competent care, lack of insurance, and lack of trust in the healthcare system (APA, 2020).

-Recently, the Office for Disparities Research and Workforce Diversity at the National Institute of Mental Health hosted a webinar with experts in the field entitled Responding to the Alarm: Addressing Black Youth Suicide.
+In addition, the Office for Disparities Research and Workforce Diversity at the National Institute of Mental Health recently hosted a webinar with experts in the field entitled Responding to the Alarm: Addressing Black Youth Suicide.
 The video and transcript can be accessed here.